-Students will use coloring sheets to create a color coded model of El Niño.
-If the Data Literacy Map Cube is used with this, students should color their models first.
+Students will use coloring sheets to create a color coded model of El Niño, then make comparisons using the actual model by answering questions.
+If the Data Literacy Map Cube is used with this, students will color their models first.

 Students review a video showing how the ocean is warmed by solar energy.
 This is the first video of a four-part series on the water cycle, which follows the journey of water from the ocean to the atmosphere, to the land, and back again to the ocean.